 Renting storage for Morgan State University students is easy and quick.
 The hardest part of the process is actually packing the belongings for storage!
-There are items that are recommended to be placed in at a storage facility near Morgan State University in Baltimore.
-These items would include linens, pillows, comforter, dinnerware, pots and pans, books, winter clothes and furniture such as couches, dressers, mattresses or tables.
+We recommend the following items be stored in a storage facility near Morgan State University in Baltimore:

 Morgan State University is located in Northeast Baltimore at 1700 E. Cold Spring Lane.
 Andrew Carnegie gave the college a grant of $50,000 in 1951 to build the central academic building, the Carnegie Building.